BOLIVIA

 Service area Brazil, Argentina, Uruguay, Ecuador, Colombia, Chile, Paraguay, Venezuela, Peru, Bolivia, Panama, Aruba, Cuba, Curaçao, Guatemala, Costa Rica, Dominican Republic, Belize, Mexico

-At my previous major travel company, I had the opportunity to take care of Japanese expatriates and corporate clients in South America.
-With the generous cooperation of members of the Nikkei community, I learned about the unique business customs of South America and realized how challenging these countries really are.
-This insight motivated me to venture out on my own, determined to provide the speed, quality, and meticulous service that Japanese clients expect.
-Drawing on nearly ten years of experience in the Brazilian travel industry, I continue to study diligently every day with the aim of becoming the only local operator capable of offering clear proposals and explanations about the often perplexing local realities—even in regions that are extremely distant from Japan.
+At my previous job at a major travel agency, I assisted Japanese expatriates and companies in South America.
+With the support of the Japanese community, I learned about the unique business customs of South America and realized how challenging these countries can be.
+This experience inspired me to start my own business, aiming to provide the speed, quality, and meticulous service expected by Japanese clients.
+Drawing on nearly 10 years of experience in the travel industry in Brazil, I strive every day to become the only local operator who can clearly propose and explain the often complex local details in these distant destinations from Japan.

 • Nicolas